 Florian Idenburg, RA, AIA-IA

-Ted joined SO–IL in 2011 and since then has had a leading role in the design and implementation of several of the most prominent projects of the office.
+Ted joined the office in 2011 and since then has had a leading role in the design and implementation of several of the most prominent projects of the office.
 He has overseen projects including the design of the Benetton flagship store in New York, the tiNY micro-unit competition, IDEO offices and an installation for the Shenzhen Biennial.
 Ted holds a Master of Architecture from Harvard University.

 Since 2011 Danny has been involved in the design and delivery of multiple projects including Wulpen’s community center, Logan offices, and the Jan Shrem and Maria Manetti Shrem Museum of Art.
 Danny holds a Bachelor of Architecture from the University of Illinois.

 Cara Greene, Studio Manager